Skip to content

 1. If a blacklist filter is configured in the datakit.conf file during DataKit installation and configuration, the blacklist rules configured in Guance will not take effect for it;

 2. DataKit pulls data every 10 seconds.
-The blacklist configuration does not take effect immediately; it requires waiting at least 10 seconds;
+The blacklist configuration does not take effect immediately; it requires at least 10 seconds to wait;

 3. After the blacklist configuration is completed, it is uniformly saved in the .pull file located in the DataKit directory /usr/local/datakit/data.